gregorybrooks/TasksRunner/README.md

     # These settings control the run:
     #
-    mode=AUTO     # can be AUTO, AUTO-HITL, or HITL runPreprocess=false    # This pre-phase gets the corpus file ready for Galago indexing.
+    mode=AUTO     # can be AUTO, AUTO-HITL, or HITL runIndexBuild=false    # This pre-phase indexes the pre-processed corpus data with Galago.
-                           # No need to do this--it is included in the Environment.
-    runIndexBuild=false    # This pre-phase indexes the pre-processed corpus data with Galago.
                            # No need to do this--it is included in the Environment.
     runIRPhase1=false      # Phase 1 creates the file for the event annotator to find events in the sample docs.